 Benxihu Colliery Disaster (1942) – China

-The Benxihu colliery disaster in China cost 1,549 lives and is believed to be the worst coal mining disaster ever.
-The tragedy occurred on 26 April 1942 in the Honkeiko coal mine, located near Benxi in the Liaoning province of China.
+The Benxihu colliery disaster occured on 26 April 1942 in the Honkeiko coal mine, located near Benxi in the Liaoning province of China.
+It led to the deaths of 1,549 lives and is believed to be the worst coal mining disaster ever.

 The fatal explosion of the underground coal mine was caused by a mixture of gas and coal dust.
-The underground fire exploded out of the mine shaft entrance.
+Gas exploded in one of the shafts on April 26, 1942, and sent flames bursting out of the entrance.

 The ventilation system was shut off and the pit head was sealed by the mine operator to deprive the underground of oxygen.
 An electric fence was erected around the pit to obstruct the entry of miner’s relatives.